|

 way up.
 Tender Mercies is as low-key and unshowy as a film about

 a comeback can possibly be.
-But then again, this isn't really about a
+Then again, this isn't really about a

-comeback in the orthodox way, but rather on a personal, fundamental
+comeback in the conventional way, but rather on a personal, fundamental

 level.
-The approach by Beresford, which may come off as stilted and
+The approach by director Bruce Beresford, which may come off as stilted and

-methodically unromantic, gradually grows on you, and will get its
+methodically unromantic, gradually grows on you and gets its

-intention through.
-Robert Duvall's subdued lead doesn't really get the
+intentions across.
+Robert Duvall's subdued lead doesn't really show him

-movie protagonists.
-Tess Harper hasn't got the scope to match him, but
+are.
+Tess Harper hasn't quite got the scope to match him, but

 Beresford largely protects her from having to deal with that, and

-ultimately he guides his study to a beautiful, simplistic finale.
+ultimately he guides his film to a beautiful, simple finale.

 |